These Women Lived To Tell The Tale Of Argentina's Dirty War

 ”

-“It would be nice of him [Obama] to apologise on behalf of the U.S. for the way the country acted during the Argentine dictatorship,” she said.
+“It would be nice of him [Obama] to apologize on behalf of the U.S. for the way the country acted during the Argentine dictatorship,” she said.

 The few documents that have emerged through the National Security Archive’s efforts demonstrate that Secretary of State Henry Kissinger and President Ford were aware of the bloodshed and disappearances.
 In one instance, records from a staff meeting between Kissinger and the Assistant Secretary for Latin America William Rogers show the secretary of state replying to a briefing about the repression and violence in Argentina: “I don't want to give the sense that they're harassed by the United States.”